Auschwitz Museum says it’s a target of Russian propaganda

 “Everything indicates that the photographs are simply a manipulation,” the museum said, describing the images as “primitive and gross propaganda.”

 When Russia invaded Ukraine on Feb.
-24, President Vladimir Putin said the goal was to “denazify” the neighboring country, whose democratically elected president in Jewish and lost family members in the Holocaust.
+24, President Vladimir Putin said the goal was to “denazify” the neighboring country, whose democratically elected president is Jewish and lost family members in the Holocaust.

 “The use of the Auschwitz-Birkenau Memorial for propaganda that lends credence to alleged Russophobia and strengthens theories about the need for denazification of Ukraine should be opposed by all thinking people worldwide,” it added.